getify/You-Dont-Know-JS/scope-closures/apB.md

 Don't worry too much about how `formatTotal(..)` works.
 Most of its logic is a bunch of handling to limit the calculator display to 11 characters max, even if negatives, repeating decimals, or even "e+" exponential notation is required.

-Again, don't get too mired in the mud around the calculator behavior.
+Again, don't get too mired in the mud around calculator-specific behavior.
 Focus on the *memory* of closure.

 Try the exercise for yourself, then check out the suggested solution at the end of this appendix.